Filip-Ermenkov/Best-Online-Shop-Ever/README.md

-The full behaviour is covered by `backend/shop-api/tests/routes/seo.test.ts` and the pure-unit suite `backend/shop-api/tests/lib/seo.test.ts`.
-A detailed step-by-step manual test guide is in `docs/TESTING-seo-crawlability.md`.
+The full behaviour is covered by `backend/shop-api/tests/routes/seo.test.ts` and the pure-unit suite `backend/shop-api/tests/lib/seo.test.ts`; the design rationale is in `docs/ARCHITECTURE.md` §13.

 ### Durable email delivery (SQS → email-fn → SES)